Azure/Ignite2019_IaC_pre-day_docs/Terraform/04 - Security/Guide.md

 Add Terraform data sources for the first two tasks using the [azurerm_key_vault](azurerm_key_vault) and [azurerm_key_vault_secret](azurerm_key_vault_secret).

-Finally for the third task, simply replace the string that is assigned to the value of the `admin_password` property of the `os_profile` in the `azurerm_virtual_machine` resource with a reference to the secret value as follows:
+For the third task, simply replace the string that is assigned to the value of the `admin_password` property of the `os_profile` in the `azurerm_virtual_machine` resource with a reference to the secret value as follows:

 ```terraform
 ...